fnordoglargh/metametalmapper/README.md

 Together with `https://www.metal-archives.com/bands/` a fully fledged link to every band can be generated whenever it is needed.
 You can easily build files with the short links of your favorite bands.

+You can define your own regions in `country_helper.py`.
+Just make sure that a region code has three letters (or more) so that no country link files will be overwritten in a crawl.

 ### Create a graph in Neo4j Desktop

 Before bands can be crawled a database needs to be created.